lucky9891/PetsAlone_Soubhagya/Readme.md

+Soubhagya Comments

+#Implimenetaion Approach

+Technolgy stack:

+Front End:

+1)Jquery data table,HTML,Jquery

+Backend:
+1)C#,In memory DB,

+#Implimenetaion Approach

+1)I have covered all the points based on below requirements 2)I have used Jquery data table for display of data it is beacause it will provide flexible of sorting and filter and pagination.
+3)I have implimented validation on every field

+#Things to improve

+1)In the "add new pet" section validation can still be made better.(numeric validation etc) 2)showing alert can be improved in some areas
+3)error logging  can still be aded in our approach

 # PetsAlone Technical Assesment

 Picture the scene…you’ve tuned into your favourite show on Netflix ready to relax for the evening…and the phone rings…